Ahme10D6/repo1/README.md

-# repo1
+# repo1 :-
+this is my first repo in github .

+## Updated:-
-## hi this is my first update to 'README.md' file
+That is my first update in 'README.md' file.

+## Important Note :-
+this project not created by me this just for practice how to use git&github only